claire-mayfield/itp/FizzBuzz/README.md

   }
 }`

-This code produced this, which was closer to the desired result:
+This code produced this, which was closer to the desired result.
+The problem with this code is that when it reached a number divisible by 3 or 5, it printed the number AND "Fizz" or "Buzz."
+Another problem with this code is that when something is divisible by 3 AND 5, it first prints "Fizz," then prints "Buzz," then prints "Fizz Buzz:"

 1
 2